-UCP students benefit from online databases of eBooks and electronic journals from both UCP and ARU and are encouraged to use both.
+UCP students benefit from online databases of eBooks and electronic journals from both UCP and ARU (for those on ARU accredited programmes) and are encouraged to use both.
 All students using ARU resources will need to log in to the ARU Digital Library first in order to access these resources.
-Level 4 and Level 5 students will need to go to the Partner Access link under Associate Colleges to see the list of their databases.
+ARU validated students will need to go to the Partner Access link under Associate Colleges to see the list of their databases.

 Other databases tailored to your degree course are provided by UCP and links to these (along with the direct links to ARU resources) can be found in your library guide and module reading lists available from the left hand menu bar in Canvas.
 To access these databases, you will need to use your UCP log in name and password when prompted.
-You will see that due to COVID-19 we have had to adapt how the library operates.

-These enhancements are available on the UCP website and will be communicated with you via induction, student briefings and course handbooks
+During 2020/21 Covid forced the closure of libraries; we were able to adapt by introducing new online services which you will continue to benefit from during 21/22.
+These enhancements are available on the UCP website and will be communicated with you via induction, student briefings and course handbooks.